COBRAPROsimulator/COBRAPRO/paper/paper.md

 ```
 Note that the `Parameters_LG_INR21700_M50.m` function defines the nominal parameters of your cell and the simulation settings, e.g., discretization method, DAE initialization method, current type, etc.

 Once the user input has been defined, run the code to start the PSO.
-Once the PSO is finished, the code prints the identified parameter values
+Once the PSO is finished, the code prints the identified parameter values and objective function values to the command window:
 ```
 Displaying identified values...
 ------------------------